anushang/anushang.github.io/_posts/2020-10-21-Solving-Simple-Buffer-Overflow-pwn-challege.md

 ![_config.yml]({{ site.baseurl }}/images/bofgit1.png)

 bingo!
-We just sent random characters and we go a segmentation fault error!
+We just sent random characters and we got ourselves a segmentation fault error!
-So all now we have to do are these things:
+So all now we have to do :
-1. Reverse the ELF and find something to jump upon.
+1. Reverse the ELF and find something intersting to jump upon which can lead to our flag .
 2. Find it's address on stack.
 3. Make a python script to pwn the challenge.
 There are many ways to do this.